torok839098/python-api-challenge/README.md

 * Implement these steps in the VacationPy.ipynb starter code and visualize the resulting map with humidity-based point sizes.

 ## References:
-To perform the above analysis, the following references were used:
+In order to perform the above analysis,the following references were used:

- citipy Python library (link)  and the OpenWeatherMap API (link)
+ citipy Python library  and the OpenWeatherMap API